 She has presented at international conferences on education and is a member of the New Zealand Council for Educational Research Pasifika Reference Group.

+She has been chair since July 2015 and her current term ends July 2019.
 She is a member of the Council's Human Resources and Remuneration Committee.

 Mr Mackay is Chief Executive of the Centre for Strategic Education Melbourne.
 He is the moderator of the annual International Summit on the Teaching Profession.
-He was the inaugural Chair of the Australian Institute for Teaching and School Leadership and Deputy Chair of the Australian Curriculum, Assessment and Reporting Authority and has held similar roles in the United States and United Kingdom.
+He was the inaugural Chair of the Australian Institute for Teaching and School Leadership and Deputy Chair of the Australian Curriculum, Assessment and Reporting Authority and has held similar roles in the United States and the United Kingdom.
 He has provided policy advice, consultancy and facilitation for government bodies and agencies, think tanks and leadership teams in Australia, Asia, Europe and North America.
 Mr Mackay is also Chair of the Global Education Leaders Partnership and adviser to OECD/CERI and is Chair of the National Institute for School Leadership, Washington DC.
 Mr Mackay is an Honorary Fellow in the Graduate School of Education at the University of Melbourne and Deputy Chair of the Australian Council for Educational Research.
 He is a Board Director of the Asia Education Foundation, the Foundation for Young Australians and Teach for Australia.
 Mr Mackay is Deputy Chancellor of Swinburne University, Melbourne.

+He has been deputy chair since July 2015 and his current term ends July 2019.
 He is the Chair of the Council's Human Resources and Remuneration Committee.

 Of Ngāi Tahu descent Mr Heath has been Principal of Renwick School since 2008.
 He has worked as a teacher, deputy principal and principal.
 Mr Heath is a member of the Ministerial Regional Cross-Sector Forum and member of Investing in Educational Success – Blenheim Community of Schools Working Group.
 Mr Heath has also been Chair of Mistletoe Bay Trust, Lead Principal for Marlborough e-Learning Project and Eco Schools, the President of the Marlborough Principals Association and an establishment member of the Ministry of Education’s Principals Reference Group.
 In 2012, Mr Heath was one of four school principals awarded a Woolf Fisher Principals Fellowship to complete a course of study at Harvard University School of Educational Leadership.

+He has been a member since July 2015 and his current term ends June 2019.
 He is a member of the New Zealand Teachers Disciplinary Tribunal.